nicholaslimzixian/tp/docs/DeveloperGuide.md

 **UC09: Import contacts from CSV**

-Guarantees: Default administrative contacts for the selected faculty will be preloaded successfully.
+Guarantees: Only valid contacts will be imported.
+Invalid rows are skipped with warnings.
+Precondition: The imported file is a valid CSV file that follows the format.

 **MSS**